-Chromatography has several significant applications in many pharmaceutical sectors and also in the food and chemical industries as well.
+Chromatography has several significant applications in many pharmaceutical sectors and also in the food and chemical industries.
 In order to confirm that samples contain only very limited amounts of pollutants (such as the PCBs in waste oil and pesticides in soil), environmental testing laboratories are known to make extensive use of the technique of chromatography.
 The chromatography process which was developed by the Environmental Protection Agency can be used to analyze drinking water and also to monitor air quality.
 This approach is used by several pharmaceutical manufacturers in order to prepare large amounts of products having very high purity and also to test the extracted compounds for traces of contaminants.
 Other notable applications of the technique of chromatography have been provided in this article.

 Applications of Chromatography in the Pharmaceutical Industry